xaviarboykins/AutoWizardAPI/ReadMe.md

 ## Feedback and Contributions

 AutoWizardAPI is a solo-driven project, and your feedback, suggestions, and contributions are valuable.
-If you encounter any issues, have ideas for improvements, or would like to contribute to the development of the API, please feel free to reachout xaviarboykins@outlook.com.
+If you encounter any issues, have ideas for improvements, or would like to contribute to the development of

+ the API, please feel free to reach out to xaviarboykins@outlook.com.

 Let's leverage the power of car diagnostics together with the open-source AutoWizardAPI!

 ## AutoWizardAPI Endpoints